Hazel: Secure and Efficient Disaggregated Storage: Design of

+We implemented an \ourTree on a 1 PB disk to measure its hashing throughput by timing the processing of 10 M updates.
+After conducting a sweep, we selected five hashing threads that performed best.
+This number can vary considerably between machines, as we observed on another setup.
+We also used a branching factor of 16 and implemented contention-heavy repeated writes to the same location.
+Figure~\ref{fig:tree_tput} shows how the effective throughput of storage scales with the size of each write.
+Note that for smaller writes, the tree's throughput can be a bottleneck.
+Batching enables us to combine these requests, thereby increasing their effective size.

+We also measured the time required to complete tasks.
+Figure~\ref{fig:tree_latency} shows the median and 95th percentile of the latency.
+We observe that as we increase the number of hashers required for throughput, the 95th percentile grows rapidly.
+Because the tree, even for 1 PB, is shallow, containing only nine levels, the contention is high.
+Exposing this contention on the write path is expensive.
+For this reason, \ourTree introduces eventual consistency (EC).

-Updates: We introduce another innovation in \ourTree: eventual consistency (EC). \textit{dm-x} handles writes by updating the tree and then writing the data to the disk.
-While this works for smaller trees, such an approach reaches scalability limits as writes have a constant time complexity, and tree updates have a logarithmic one (with respect to tree size).
-EC in \ourTree relies on the idea that while tree updates provide enough throughput, they require latency hiding.
-Thus, instead of placing them on the critical path, we create a set of hashers that update the tree independently of the write requests.
-Specifically, for each write request, we store a per-sector tuple of \verb|[status, location, old IV, new IV]|, enabling us to complete write requests even if the tree update is not yet done.
+\textit{dm-x} handles writes by updating the tree and then writing the data to the disk.
+This directly puts hashing and, for \textit{dm-x}, potentially reading tree blocks from the SSD on the critical path.
+In \ourTree, we place hashing out of the critical path by completing write requests even before the tree update is done.
 This makes the tree eventually consistent with the disk rather than continuously tracking its state.

-While it resolves the latency issue, EC also needs to ensure a coherent state between disk and tree, In the case of parallel writes to the same location, the final state on the disk is nondeterministic as writes and their completions are asynchronous.
-Thus, we allow only one writer in each sector, synchronizing the writes and ensuring that the disk order agrees with the tree update order.
+\paragraph{Coherency and crash recovery:} While it resolves the latency issue, EC also needs to ensure a coherent state between disks and the tree.
+In the case of parallel writes to the same location, the final state on the disk is nondeterministic as writes and their completions are asynchronous.
+While this is fine in a typical setting, in our case, it leads the tree to lose coherence with the disk.
+Thus, we allow only one writer per sector, synchronizing writes and ensuring that the disk order matches the tree update order.